-The daily news comes with a daily dose of anxiety, caused by apocalyptic hints of climate change, terror attacks, cyber meltdown, and whatnot.
-In this rush, we are not only missing but intentionally ignoring beautiful places of cultural and historical importance.
+The daily news comes with a daily dose of anxiety — apocalyptic hints of climate change, terror attacks, cyber meltdown, and whatnot.
+In this rush, we are missing paying attention beautiful places of cultural and historical importance.
 The New York-based outfit World Monuments Fund released its 2020 World Monuments Watch list recently, a biennial selection of heritage sites in need of conservation efforts.
 More than 250 sites were nominated by communities and individuals for travel bucket list 2020, further whittling it down to 25 by heritage experts based on historical significance, social impact, and level of threats facing the sites.
 The 25 sites span 21 countries and date from prehistory to the 20th century.
 Check out the places that have made it to our travel bucket list travel 2020.

 Koutammakou, Land of the Batammariba, Benin and Togo